 Beneath all those cool character animations, smart enemies, and fun game mechanics in your favorite games is one thing: math.

-Mathematics are the foundation of every game and necessary for everything to work as the designers intend.
+Mathematics is the foundation of every game and necessary for everything to work as the designers intended.

 This doesn’t just include huge games like Middle Earth: Shadow of Mordor and its enemy-generating Nemesis system.

 Even Pac-man employs math to decide how the enemy ghosts move, how long they take to regenerate after being eaten, etc.